dragonflydb/dragonfly/README.md

 We are planning to implement most of the APIs 1.x and 2.8 (except the replication) before we release the project to source availability on github.
 In addition, we will support efficient expiry (TTL) and cache eviction algorithms.

-The next milestone afterwards will be implementing `Redis->Dragonfly` and `dragonfly<->dragonfly` replication.
+The next milestone afterwards will be implementing `redis -> dragonfly` and `dragonfly<->dragonfly` replication.

-For dragonfly-native replication we will design a distributed log format that will support order of magnitude higher speeds when replicating.
+For dragonfly-native replication we are planning to design a distributed log format that will support order of magnitude higher speeds when replicating.

 Commands that I wish to implement after releasing the initial code:
   - PUNSUBSCRIBE